jfcherng-sublime/Sublime-Portable-Tool/README.md

-# Sublime Text Portable Tool
+# Sublime Text/Merge Portable Tool

 This tool is developed to manage the context menu, file icons and file associations for Sublime Text/Merge under Windows.